words of Joaquin Torres-Garcia

 Among my students, there are some who will never be true painters… A painter is born that way, and without that temperament, it’s useless to insist.
 The same goes for the Constructivist.
 My role is simply to teach, and for that purpose—without asking for payment—the doors of my studio are open to all.

-My radio lectures (and I’ve already given a hundred, which, added to those given in public or at our Association, now total nearly seven hundred) are all aimed at the same thing: teaching—and teaching everyone.
+My lectures broadcasted in the radio(and I’ve already given a hundred, which, added to those given in public or at our Association, now total nearly seven hundred) are all aimed at the same thing: teaching—and teaching everyone.

 And now, if you’ll excuse me, I must stop here—I have too much to do.